Applications for our 2019 intake is now closed. Please register your interest in our 2020 intake.

 The next stage of our application process is either a face-to-face or Skype interview, depending on your location.
 The questions you’ll be asked here are a combination of motivational and strengths-based questions and give us a chance to understand what you enjoy and what areas of the role fuel your enthusiasm.
 It’s best not to over-prepare for these as we want you to be yourself and feel relaxed.
 Remember to think about specific examples of when you’ve demonstrated your strengths so that we can get a clear view of who you are a person.

-During the assessment, you will be involved in a mix of technical and motivational interviews, a numerical test or group task, and a technical case study exercise.
-The day is also a great chance for you to meet different members of the team here at Fidelity and ask any questions you have about the business - this day is as much about you making sure Fidelity is the right place for you as us assessing your strengths.
+During the assessment, you will be involved in a mix of exercises and assessments related to the role you are applying to.
+The day is also a great chance for you to meet different members of the team here at Fidelity and ask any questions you have about the business - this day is as much about you making sure Fidelity is the right place for you as it is about us assessing your strengths.

 Stand out at the assessment centre and we’ll offer you a place on the programme.
 You’ll have two weeks from the day you receive your offer to make a decision.
 We can assign you a current graduate as a buddy to help with your decision making.
 Plus they’ll continue to be on hand to support you throughout your early career at Fidelity.